Polar Night is a bit different from the night anywhere else, painting beautiful colors from the Arctic Circle to northernmost Finland.

 POLAR NIGHT INSPIRATION

-Like the Northern Lights, the silent wilderness and the buzz of the Midnight Sun, polar night enchants the world.
+Like the glory and spectacle of the Northern Lights or the silent wilderness and the buzz of the Midnight Sun, polar night enchants the world.
 When you see it, you can’t help but let the magic work its wonders.
 Sometimes it comes in the form of painting or finding blue notes in blue moments.
 Across northern Finland, the polar night is a cause for celebration and an endless source of inspiration.

 Discover what the polar night inspires in you by visiting Utsjoki in late November, when midday lasts for a few hours, highlighting the sparse Arctic landscape in gooey orange.
-Or spend a few hours by the campfire in a lean-to in Kemijärvi, listening to the silence and watching the sky glow softly on the horizon.
+Or spend a few hours by the campfire, listening to the silence and watching the sky glow softly on the horizon.